andreas-wilm/lofreq3/README.md

 # To Do List

-In order of importance:
+## Testing

-- Write snakefile for end to end pipeline using old and new LoFreq and replace components as we move along
+- Write snakefile for end to end testing of each step and comparison to old LoFreq (run both)
-- Viterbi
-  - complete implementation
-  - add tests
-  - compare against old lofreq
-- Testing, testing, testing
 - Test merged qualities against old lofreq
 - Full test against spike in data
-  - Against samtools pileup
 - mincov and maxcov filter (coverage() function) in the presence of indels
 - Coverage in vcf
 - SB output in vcf
-  - CI on Github
+- Add CI on Github
+- Implement filter or doc bcftools recipes (and add docs)
 - Note: If nimble test is too limiting: https://github.com/ryanlayer/ssshtest

-- Implement filter or bcftools recipes (and add docs)
+## Documentation:

+- Add FAQ

+## Performance

+- Rewrite pileup
 - Parallelism: reader queue with async calling (sidestepping json conversion)
-- Add workflow and container for end to end processing with old LoFreq.
-Consider adding BAQ and indel multiplexed before sorting
-- Create release with static binary and announce availability
-- Contain viterbi, indelqul and alnqual somehow as libs and link
-- Extend documentation:
-  - Note on invalid CIGAR ops
-  - Explain how it works in detail
-  - Why we force region and how to generate it
-  - FAQ
-  - Split usage from explanation and add section for the impatient
-- Performance
 - even the release compiled version is a few times slower then the old version (write version that skips that parsing just for benchmark purposes?)
 - Pileup slow on nanopore data: even without printing json, dequeue initial size 100000 and release mode

+## Features

+- Reimplement indel qual.
+Challenge is to remove htslib dep and compute BAQ at the same time

+## Release
+- Create release with static binary and announce availability